yosalx/FolderCrawler/README.md

-# TUGAS BESAR 2 -  STRATEGI ALGORITMA : Pengaplikasian Algoritma BFS dan DFS dalam Implementasi Folder Crawling
+# Folder Crawler

-> Program sederhana yang dibuat oleh Kelompok Bing Slamet
+### Folder Crawler Program Implemented using BFS and DFS Algorithm

 ## Table of Contents